 Although a participant's vehicle meets all safety and technical regulations, the vehicle may not be allowed to compete due to environmental or course conditions or other considerations.
-All decisions of the Race Director and the Contest Board are final.
+All decisions of the Race Director and the DLRA Contest Board are final.

 All regulations are subject to change without notice; in the event of change, all prior inspections and classifications are nullified.
-Any request for deviation from any rule contained in this rule book shall be submitted, in writing, to the Contest Board no less than 45 days prior to a meet.
+Any request for deviation from any rule contained in this rule book shall be submitted, in writing, in accordance with the RULE CHANGE DEVIATION procedure, Section 1.R.

 The rule change process is an ongoing one.
-Any active DLRA member may submit a request for a rule change or clarification at any time by obtaining the proper form on-line at www.dlra.org.au or the registration tent at an event or by using the form in the appendix to this rule book.
+Any active DLRA member may submit a request for a rule change or clarification at any time by obtaining the proper form on-line at www.dlra.org.au or the registration tent at an event or by using the form B3 in the appendix to this rule book.
 The form shall be completely filled out and shall be submitted by Australia Post or emailed to info@dlra.org.au.
 The forms will be routed through to the Rule Book Coordinator and then the appropriate technical chair and committees for comment.
 When all appropriate research is completed, issues will be put on the agenda for discussion at the next scheduled meeting (usually in May, September and January of each year).
 Submissions received after 1st May of any year will not be considered until the next year's agenda.